 POWDER MOUNTAIN SNOWSPORTS SCHOOL

-These small group lessons are offered for all ability levels spanning beginner to advanced.
-Day passes and rentals are not included and these lessons are offered in half-day blocks.
+are offered for all ability levels spanning beginner to advanced.
+Day passes and rentals are not included and these lessons are offered in half-day, three hour blocks.
 Powder Club for Kids

-For the youngest kiddos on the hill, Power Tykes offers small group lessons for up to two children for skiers aged 3½-5 and snowboarders aged 5-7.
+For the youngest kiddos on the hill, Powder Tykes offers private 2-hour lessons for skiers aged 3-5 or snowboarders aged 4-6.
 Classes are designed to keep youngsters engaged while introducing new skills.
-A lift ticket and lunch is included with all lesson fees and rental equipment should be procured prior to class.
-Locals Program
+Locals Program (Ages 16+)

 SKI SHOP & EQUIPMENT RENTALS